loda-lang/loda-programs/programs/oeis/list6.md

 * [A316571](http://oeis.org/A316571) ([L05 program](316/A316571.asm)): a(1) = 1; for n > 1: a(n) = smallest number such that (Sum_{k=1..n} a(k)) is divisible by n - 1
 * [A316626](http://oeis.org/A316626) ([L07 program](316/A316626.asm)): a(1)=a(2)=a(3)=1; a(n) = a(n-2*a(n-1))+a(n-1-2*a(n-2)) for n > 3.
 * [A316631](http://oeis.org/A316631) ([L04 program](316/A316631.asm)): Expansion of A(x) = x*(1+3*x^2+x^3+3*x^4+x^6)/(1-x^4)^2.
-* [A316669](http://oeis.org/A316669) ([L09 program](316/A316669.asm)): Squares visited by queen moves on a diagonally numbered board and moving to the lowest available unvisited square at each step.
 * [A316671](http://oeis.org/A316671) ([L10 program](316/A316671.asm)): Squares visited by moving diagonally one square on a diagonally numbered board and moving to the lowest available unvisited square at each step.
 * [A316672](http://oeis.org/A316672) ([L03 program](316/A316672.asm)): Numbers k for which 120*k + 169 is a square.
 * [A316724](http://oeis.org/A316724) ([L06 program](316/A316724.asm)): Generalized 26-gonal (or icosihexagonal) numbers: m*(12*m - 11) with m = 0, +1, -1, +2, -2, +3, -3, ...